Associate in Science Degree

 Natural Science electives include: BI101, BI102, BI105, BI216, BI217, CH101, CH131, CH141, CH142, CH247, CH248, GL101, GL102, PH131, PH141, PH142, PH151, PH152.

-Language requirement consists of a two-course sequence in the same foreign language.
-American Sign Language counts as a foreign language in education programs within the SUNY system.
+(a) The language requirement consists of a two-course sequence in the same world language.
+American Sign Language counts as a world language in education programs within the SUNY system.
 Regents level 4 foreign language in high school (or level 3 with a score of 90 or better) allows students to take one semester of that language at a level of 191 (Review) or higher to satisfy this requirement.
-Those who are exempt MUST replace language credits with courses approved by the advisor.

 Take any Physical Education Course